 A major portion of each meeting is centered around three or more Speakers.
 Their speeches are prepared based on assignments in the Competent Communication or Advanced Series manuals.

-Preparation is essential to success when you are the speaker.
+Preparation is essential to success when you are a Speaker!

 Prior to the meeting:

 Check the meeting schedule to find out when you are to speak.
 In order to get the most benefits from the program, prepare a speech based on a manual project.
-Present the speeches in numerical order because each project builds on the skills learned in previous projects.
+Preferably present the speeches in numerical order because each project builds on the skills learned in previous projects.

-Before your meeting ask the Master Evaluator for your evaluator’s name.
-Speak to your evaluator and talk about the manual speech you’ll be giving.
-Discuss with the evaluator your speech goals and personal concerns.
-Emphasize where you feel your speech ability needs strengthening.
+Before your meeting ask the Master Evaluator for your Evaluator’s name.
+Speak to your Evaluator and talk about the manual speech you’ll be giving.
+Discuss your speech goals and personal concerns.
+Emphasize where you feel your public speaking ability needs strengthening.
 Remember to bring your manual to the meeting.

 When you enter the room:

 - Arrive early.
 Check the microphone, lighting, etc. before everyone arrives.
 Protect yourself from all the problems that can ruin your talk!

 - Sit near the front of the room for quick and easy access to the lectern.

 - Carefully plan your approach to the lectern and speech opening.